harvardnlp/cascaded-generation/README.md

 # Cascade Transformer

 Here we provide code to reproduce our results.
 We both provide all training data and training scripts, as well as pretrained models used in our paper.
+Our code is built on top of [fairseq](https://github.com/pytorch/fairseq).

 # Prerequisites